lsst-ts/ts_salobj/doc/salobj_cscs.rst

 * ts_ATDome, one of the simplest CSCs, communicates to its low-level controller using a single client TCP/IP socket.
 * ts_hexapod and ts_rotator communicate to its low-level controller via a pair of TCP/IP client sockets, one for commands and the other for replies.
 * ts_MTMount communicates to its low-level controller via a pair of TCP/IP sockets, one a client, one a socket.
+* ts_FiberSpectrograph communicates to the spectrograph via USB.

 If your CSC communicates with other SAL components then it will need one or more `Remote`\ s (one per SAL component).
 Examples of CSCs with `Remote`\ s include:

-* ts_ATDomeTrajectory has a remote to talk command ATDome and another to listen to ATMCS target event.
+* ts_ATDomeTrajectory: has one remote to command ATDome and another to listen to ATMCS's target event.
   This is one of the simplest CSCs with remotes.
-* ts_Watcher uses remotes to listen to the SAL components that it monitors.
+* ts_Watcher: uses remotes to listen to all SAL components that it monitors.
-* ts_scriptqueue uses a single remote to communicate with all queued scripts.
+* ts_scriptqueue: uses a single remote to communicate with all queued scripts.
-  This relies on the feature that specifying index=0 allows one to communicate with all indices of an indexed SAL component.
+  This relies on the feature that specifying index=0 allows one to communicate with all instances of an indexed SAL component.

-LFA Writer
+Large File Annex Writer
-^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^
-If your CSC writes data to the Large File Annex (or another `S3 <https://docs.aws.amazon.com/s3/index.html>`_ server) then create an `AsyncS3Bucket`, using `AsyncS3Bucket.make_bucket_name` to construct the bucket name.
+If your CSC writes data to the Large File Annex (LFA) or another `S3 <https://docs.aws.amazon.com/s3/index.html>`_ server, create an `AsyncS3Bucket` using `AsyncS3Bucket.make_bucket_name` to construct the bucket name.
 To upload data:

 * Call `AsyncS3Bucket.make_key` to construct a key.
-* Call `AsyncS3Bucket.upload` to upload the data (see the doc string for details on getting your data into the required format).
+* Call `AsyncS3Bucket.upload` to upload the data.
+See the doc string for details on getting your data into the required format.
 * Fall back to writing your data to local disk if S3 upload fails.
 * Call ``evt_largeFileObjectAvailable.set_put`` to report the upload.